 For further advice, check out this excellent blog that covers the basics of the Dirndl bow.

 Scumbags Need Not Apply

 Drinking is clearly one of the main aspects of the Oktoberfest, but one of the easiest mistakes to make is assuming that drinking as many Maß Biers as possible is a good idea.
 Feste Beir is usually stronger, around 6-6.5%.
 Drinking litres of beer is great, but the effects can be...colourful.
 Take your time and do not become an early evening casualty, nothing says failure like passing out at a table.
 Even for those careful drinkers, note where the toilets are and how much they cost (50 cent to €1).
 Queues are common, especially for the ladies, so tactical drinking should be practised.
-Getting caught short is no laughing matter and once again, relieving yourself outside of the defined areas will certainly attract the attention of those nice police officers.
+Getting caught short is no laughing matter and once again, relieving yourself outside of the defined areas will certainly attract the attention of those nice (and ever vigilant) police officers.
 Leaving the Oktoberfest drunk is one thing, leaving with urine stained trousers and a large fine is another.

 Take a Ride

 Among the beer tents and food stands you will find all manner of fairground rides, from dodgems, and Ghost Trains to full on roller coasters.
 If you are anything like me, these will become incredibly appealing after the fourth or fifth Maß.
 Take my advice, try them when you are sober.
 Exhilarating as high speed rides can be, that feeling soon dissipates when all the beer and all the pork you have ingested decides to make a reappearance.
 This goes double for any ride that spins.
 I have seen people lose the contents of their stomachs while spinning at warp speed, it gets messy.
 Like a disgusting Catherine Wheel.